 Gene therapy and hematopoietic cell transplantation (HCT) for primary immunodeficiencies are also discussed in detail separately.
 (See "Gene therapy for primary immunodeficiency" and "Hematopoietic cell transplantation for primary immunodeficiency".)

 Exposure to contagious illnesses should be minimized as best as possible.
 Patients should receive prophylactic antibiotics, including Pneumocystis jirovecii (carinii) prophylaxis.
 Patients with adenosine deaminase (ADA)-severe combined immunodeficiency (SCID) are at increased risk of antibiotic-induced myelotoxicity .
 Certain products should NOT be administered, including live vaccines or nonirradiated, cytomegalovirus (CMV)-positive blood products.
 Immune globulin replacement therapy, including additional respiratory syncytial virus (RSV) prophylaxis, should be given.
 A detailed discussion of these and other issues related to general protective measures in patients with immune deficiency is presented separately.
-(See "Medical management of immunodeficiency" and "Severe combined immunodeficiency (SCID): An overview".)
+(See "Primary immunodeficiency: Overview of management" and "Severe combined immunodeficiency (SCID): An overview".)